 Lauren has extensive experience working in resource-based companies in western Canada.
 She has a bachelor’s degree in Human Resource Management and she is a board member of the Lesser Slave Lake Forest Education Society.

 Lindsey Reid is the Office Manager of Vanderwell.
-In her position, she is responsible for managing the office, camp, and different company administrative activities.
-As well, Lindsey is accountable for all company social media initiatives and ensuring the biweekly newsletter is designed and distributed.
+In her position, she is responsible for managing the office and camp facilities, and different company administrative activities.
+As well, Lindsey is accountable for all company social media initiatives.

 Michael is responsible for managing all accounting functions at Vanderwell, including regulatory and financial reporting, budget forecasts, and financial statement preparation.
 A long-time volunteer in the local fire service, he currently volunteers at Station 5 in Mitsue and Station 1 in Slave Lake.